Ran-n/config/README.md

     - "arquivos.csv" are the list of files to be saved as part of the config.
     - "i18n.csv" internacionalization file.
     - "linguas.csv" file where all the available languages are listed.
+    - "variables.tsv" file where all the available variables and each value are listed at.

 ### Add new languages